ith-harvey/destination-travel/README.md

 ## Built With

 * [AngularJs](https://code.angularjs.org/1.6.5/docs/api) - The web framework used
-* [ionic](https://ionicframework.com/docs/v1/) - The framework that translates web to mobile
+* [ionic](https://ionicframework.com/docs/v1/) - The framework that translates AngularJS to IOS and Andriod

 ## License